 “That’s not an answer.”

 “Well, that’s the only one I can give you right now.
 Besides, we’d best hurry and get to the church.
-I wouldn’t want you to be late to your own wedding.”
+I wouldn’t want you to be late for your own wedding.”

 There came a knock at the door.